 The User Interface/User Experience (UI/UX) portfolio strives for first responders to have tools designed around their specific context, tasks, and requirements, based on user-centered design and feedback.
 From augmented reality (AR) and virtual reality (VR) to heads up displays (HUDs), haptics, and audio cues, this portfolio focuses on training and testing of smart systems to further develop first responder-machine interactions.

-Work with the public safety community, stakeholders, and vendors to create an environment that encourages industry to develop reliable, intuitive, and mission-focused technology for the public safety community.
+Work with public safety community, stakeholders, and vendors to create an environment that encourages industry to develop reliable, intuitive, and mission-focused technology for the public safety community.

 Enhance the ability of the public safety user to effectively interact with and obtain information from the system.
 Ensure public safety devices are designed around operational needs through innovation and collaboration with industry and the public safety community.

-- Video and Image Quality
+Video and Image Quality

-- Leveraging AR/VR for Improved UI - Tests, Development, and Measurement
+AR/VR Environment for Improved UI